TubaHussain2007/House_Price_Predictor/README.md

 To run this project, following dependencies are required-

---> flask
-To install flask in your system, use command

->> pip install flask
---> sklearn

 To install sklearn in your system, use command
 >> pip install sklearn